 Exploits are automated scripts or sequences of commands that attackers use to manipulate vulnerabilities to their advantage.
 Exploit takes advantage of the vulnerability to break into the system and delivers the payload, which could be malware with instructions to disrupt system functions, steal sensitive data, or establish a connection with the remote hacker's systems.

-Generally, vulnerabilities are classified and assessed based on CVSS scores and severity ratings.
-But for a more sophisticated analysis, risk factors such as exploitability, asset criticality, vulnerability age, and patch availability must be taken into consideration.
-Learn in detail about the vulnerability assessment process.
+For a sophisticated analysis, risk factors such as CVSS scores, severity ratings, exploitability, asset criticality, vulnerability age, and patch availability must be taken into account to understand the impact and urgency of vulnerabilities.
+Explore more about the role of these risk factors in the vulnerability assessment process.

-Vulnerability management is a cyclical process of identifying, assessing, remediating and reporting vulnerabilities and threats in a network.
-Whereas, vulnerability assessment is a part of the vulnerability management cycle that helps you qualify the risks presented by vulnerabilities based on various risk factors, so that you can prioritize response to issues that are of serious consequence and need immediate attention to keep the risks under control at any given point of time.
+Vulnerability assessment is a part of the vulnerability management cycle that helps qualify the risks presented by vulnerabilities based on various risk factors, so that you can prioritize response to issues that are of serious consequence and need immediate attention to keep the risks under control at any given point of time.

 Vulnerability management is a cyclical process of identifying, assessing, remediating and reporting vulnerabilities and threats in a network.
 Vulnerabilities and threats require a different response depending on the type.
 Software vulnerabilities in a network are usually remediated by applying patches, the practice of which is called patch management.
 In that sense, patch management is an integral part of vulnerability management.